maximeschoeni/sublanguage/readme.txt

 Sublanguage also works with [SQLite Integration plugin](https://wordpress.org/plugins/sqlite-integration/).

+= My language is not in the language list =

+Use any language instead, then update, then edit language title, slug and locale, then update again.

 == Screenshots ==

-1. Every language correspond to a language custom post
+1. Add or edit language screen.
-2. edit.php screen for translatable posts.
+2. Post.php screen with language switch and tinyMCE button for quick interface.
-3. post.php screen for translatable post.
+3. Tinymce plugin: quick interface for translation
-4. edit-tags.php screen for translatable term.
-5. edit-tags.php screen for translatable term.
+4. Wp.media interface width language tabs for medias translation
+5. Edit-tags.php screen.
+6. Nav-menus.php screen with language custom metabox
-6. options-permalink.php screen for taxonomy slug or custom post archive slug translation.
+7. Options-permalink.php screen with inputs for taxonomy slug or custom post archive slug translation.
-7. custom settings for Sublanguage
-8. tinymce plugin: quick interface for translation
-9. media interface for translation
+8. Minimal UI settings

 == Changelog ==

+= 1.5 =

+- New UI for options translation
+- New UI for postmeta registration
+- New UI for nav menu item translation
+- New UI for custom post type translation (when no admin_ui provided)
+- New API for import posts and terms
+- New language switch interface in post admin
+- Changes in admin menu: Sublanguage is now a top level page
+- Improvement and simplification in term url (get_term_link) translation

+= 1.4.9 =

+- Bug fix: Sub-taxonomy archive pages returned incorrect results when taxonomy rewrite slug was different from taxonomy name
+- Bug fix: embed shortcodes were not active because the_content filter was called too late
+- Bug fix: some table views buttons were unproperly encoded and did't work

 = 1.4.8 =

-- Adds `get_default_language_switch` function
+- Adds `Sublanguage_site::get_default_language_switch` function
-- Bug fix: terms were not translated correctly when using shared terms (on `wp_term_taxonomy` DB table).
+- Bug fix: terms were not translated correctly when using shared terms (on `wp_term_taxonomy` table).
-- Bug fix: removed use of filter for `'home_url'` except in `post.php` page, in order to prevent bugs when rebuilding permalinks
+- Bug fix: removed use of filter for `'home_url'` except in `post.php` page, in order to prevent possible bugs when rebuilding permalinks
+- Bug fix: styles in admin terms UI

 = 1.4.7 =